ltrzesniewski/pcre-net/src/PCRE/doc/html/README.txt

   If you get error messages about missing functions tgetstr, tgetent, tputs, tgetflag, or tgoto, this is the problem, and linking with the ncurses library should fix it.

 .
+The C99 standard defines formatting modifiers z and t for size_t and ptrdiff_t values, respectively.
+By default, PCRE2 uses these modifiers in environments other than Microsoft Visual Studio when __STDC_VERSION__ is defined and has a value greater than or equal to 199901L (indicating C99).
+  However, there is at least one environment that claims to be C99 but does not support these modifiers.
+If --disable-percent-zt is specified, no use is made of the z or t modifiers.
+Instead or %td or %zu, %lu is used, with a cast for size_t values.

+.
 There is a special option called --enable-fuzz-support for use by people who want to run fuzzing tests on PCRE2.
 At present this applies only to the 8-bit